Meet Our Team

 The Cancer Program team at Whidbey General brings many years of experience across numerous disciplines to support you during your cancer journey.

 Every nurse who treats cancer patients at Whidbey General is certified in chemotherapy administration.
-Our interdisciplinary cancer care team includes 10 oncology-certified nurses as well as staff trained in cancer navigation, nutrition, acupuncture, music therapy, diabetes care, wound-ostomy-continence, tobacco cessation, rehabilitation services and home health care.
+Our interdisciplinary cancer care team includes 10 oncology-certified nurses as well as staff trained in cancer navigation, nutrition, acupuncture, diabetes care, wound-ostomy-continence, tobacco cessation, rehabilitation services and home health care.

 We provide chemotherapy Monday through Friday at the MAC clinic.
 Outpatient care related to cancer treatment includes chemotherapy administration, IV antibiotics, hydration, blood draws and blood and blood product administration.
 Radiation services are coordinated with nearby providers.
 Read more about services we provide or call us at 360-678-7624 or 360-321-5173.